 Is your baby’s poop not what you expected?
 Learn all about it here.

 Parents are often surprised by the contents of their baby’s diaper.
-It’s not uncommon for them to have questions about the colour, texture, and frequency of their litte one’s bowel movements.
+It’s not uncommon for them to have questions about the colour, texture, and frequency of their little one’s bowel movements.
 This is normal, as the characteristics of a baby’s poop change over time.
-A newborn’s digestive system is still immature and continues to develop over the course of the first year.
-Their stool is influenced by both this early stage of development and their diet.

 Colour

-The first form of breast milk produced immediately after birth (colostrum) acts as a laxative for the newborn, facilitating the cleaning of their digestive system.
+The first form of breast milk produced immediately after birth (colostrum) acts as a laxative for the newborn, helping to clean out their digestive system.
 Thus, during the first week of life, the colour of a baby’s poop will be different shades of green as they expel all of the meconium, and then gradually become a mustard yellow.

-If your baby is healthy and developing normally, you shouldn’t worry about the colour of their stool unless it is blood red, black, white, grey, or light beige.
+If your baby is healthy and developing normally, you shouldn’t worry about the colour of their stool unless it is blood red, black, white, grey, or pale beige.

-If a newborn is breastfed, their stool will range from mustard yellow to yellow-green.
-The stool of a baby who is bottle-fed with formula will be more greenish or brownish rather than yellow (e.g., forest green, khaki green, lime green).
+If they are breastfed, it will range from mustard yellow to yellow-green.
+The stool of a baby who is bottle-fed with formula will be more green or brown in tone (e.g., forest green, khaki green, lime green).

 When a baby starts eating solid foods, the colour of their poop will change depending on what they eat.
 For example, it might be orange if they eat a lot of carrots or purplish red if they eat beets.
 However, it will most often be brown.